 \section{Gender, central venous pressure, and rehospitalisations after CABG in MIMIC-IV}

 Our research question in this paper is two-fold.
 Firstly, we would like to investigate the causal effect of gender on the number of hospital readmissions within 60 days of discharge from the primary hospital stay among patients who underwent CABG in the MIMIC-IV database.
-Secondly, we intend to examine whether the time-varying CVP measured over the post-surgical ICU stay mediates the causal pathway from gender to rehospitalisations.
-Consequently, we arrive at a functional causal mediation analysis with a zero-inflated count outcome, with gender being a binary treatment, time-varying CVP during the postoperative ICU stay being a functional mediator, and the 60-day readmission count as a zero-inflated count outcome.
-The procedures for extracting data from MIMIC-IV, as well as the research question in the context of the final study data are introduced in Section \ref{subsec5.1}.
-Section \ref{subsec5.2} provides a discussion of the findings and insights.
+Secondly, we intend to examine whether the time-varying CVP measured over the first 24 hours of post-surgical ICU stay mediates the causal pathway from gender to rehospitalisations.
+Consequently, we arrive at a functional causal mediation analysis with gender being a binary treatment, time-varying CVP during the postoperative ICU stay being a functional mediator, and the 60-day readmission count as a zero-inflated count outcome.
+Admittedly, the use of non-manipulable characteristics, such as gender or race, as treatment variables in causal inference has generated considerable debate.
+We provide a discussion and justification of the choices in this paper in Section \ref{subsec5.1}.
+The procedures for extracting data from MIMIC-IV, as well as the research question in the context of the final study data, are introduced in Section \ref{subsec5.2}.
+Section \ref{subsec5.3} provides a discussion of the findings and insights.